 How to Choose the Best Sunscreen for Your Skin Type

-In this guide, you’ll learn exactly how to choose the right sunscreen for your skin type, how to apply it properly, how to read the label like a pro, and how to make it a daily habit that sticks — so you never skip this essential step again.
+In this guide, you’ll learn exactly how to choose the right sunscreen for your skin type, how to apply it properly, how to read the label like a pro, and how to make it a daily habit that sticks, so you never skip this essential step again.

-Why Sunscreen Is Non-Negotiable
+Why Sunscreen Is Essential for Skin Appearance

-Here’s What UV Radiation Can Do:
+Here’s What UV Radiation Can Do

-Daily Exposure Is Enough to Cause Damage
+Daily Exposure Is Enough to Cause Skin Damage

 You don’t need to be at the beach for UV rays to harm your skin.
 You’re exposed every time you: